bbantal/branesta/docs/usage.rst

 --tot_len: optional, expected length of input time-series.
 If provided together with tot_roi_num, the program checks for proper shape of every input file.

 --tot_roi_num: optional, expected number of spatial ROIs.
 If provided together with tot_len, the program checks for proper shape of every input file.

+To use branesta in a python shell:
+    import branesta.branesta

 We plan to add more details here.
 Contact me if you need help.